vbullsey/technical-test-instance/README.md

 # Technical Instance test for frontend developer

+## Technologies used

+- Nextjs with SSR, Tailwind, DaisyUI, React-Chart-2.

 ## Summary

 Using the api https://randomuser.me/, 5,000 profiles are going to be generated, and on this information a dashboard will be created.
 This will allow you to analyze the profiles.